bdwalker238/tecnotes/content/posts/postgres_0882025_post1.md

 ShowToc: false
 ---

-This article shows you how to setup pgbackrest to use a azure storage account to store backups and archived postgres wal logs.
+This article shows you how to setup pgbackrest to utilise a azure storage account to store backups and archived postgres wal logs.

 Steps